shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Mudrich.
 You did this, you help.”
 Nephalie pointed to all the bricks.
 “Move them.”

-“Ok, I’m doing it.
+“Ok, ok, I’m doing it.
 Don’t have to be so mean.”

 “And you don’t have to be so careless.”